HyShai/Nearest-Hatzolah-Finder/README.md

 ## Nearest Hatzolah Finder

-Implemented using a k-d tree and the nearest neighbor search algorithm.
+Implemented 2 ways using a k-d tree and a quadtree, and the nearest neighbor search algorithm.

 Currently this is only for North America.
 Please open an issue if you're getting incorrect results.